GSD

 Rendered about section

-How to add a Skills section for your React portfolio
+How to build a Skills component

 import React from 'react';